cnithin7/rseuratjupyter-docker/README.md

 1. Pull the Docker image:

--docker pull cnithin7/rseuratjupyter
+- docker pull cnithin7/rseuratjupyter

 2. Run the container and map the ports:

--docker run -p 8888:8888 -v $(pwd):/workspace cnithin7/rseuratjupyter
+- docker run -p 8888:8888 -v $(pwd):/workspace cnithin7/rseuratjupyter

 After running the above command, you will see an output with a URL to run jupyter notebook with R kernel.
 You can now start using the pre-installed packages.